-In Rasmussen et al. 2014 [41] a common stratigraphic framework was developed for the GRIP, GISP2 and NGRIP cores, identifying climatic transitions common to all three cores from the 8.2 ka cold event down through the entire Glacial period.
-All climatic transitions that were identifiable in the RECAP core were used to create the RECAP time scale for the period from 8.2 ka to 110.6 ka BP.
+In Rasmussen et al. 2014 [43] a common stratigraphic framework was developed for the GRIP, GISP2 and NGRIP cores, identifying climatic transitions common to all three cores from the 8.2 ka cold event down through the entire Glacial period.
+All climatic transitions that were identifiable in the RECAP core were used to create the RECAP time scale for the period from 8.2 ka to 110.6 ka b2k.
 Given the extreme thinning of the RECAP glacial ice, the highly resolved dust measurement was the main parameter used for this synchronization.
 An example of the impressive resolution provided by the dust as well as the synchronization itself can be seen in Figure 5.
-As there is no systematic flow related thinning of the glacial layers with depth in the RECAP core, the agedepth scale is linearly interpolated between climatic transitions in the glacial
+As there is no systematic flow related thinning of the glacial layers with depth in the RECAP core, the agedepth scale is linearly interpolated between climatic transitions in the glacial period.
+The Holocene section (8.2 ka to 11.7 ka b2k) is systematically thinning with depth, hence the shape-preserving piecewise cubic Hermite interpolation used in between Holocene volcanic reference horizons was also used here.